maurer2/americat/slides/deck.md

 * Developer tools are quite barebones
 * Typescript support poor
 * No support for JSX or TSX
-* Only partial support for Pug
+* No support for CSS-in-JS frameworks like SC
+* No CLI like CRA or Vue CLI as of v3
 * No bundler-free version as of v3
-* no CLI like CRA or Vue CLI as of v3
-* Lack of ports of popular third party libraries
 * A lot of outdated tutorials
-* No support for CSS-in-JS frameworks like SC

 ---